You are currently viewing How You Can Make a Great Unique Patched Shirt

 Disclosure: The post has affiliate links.

 Patched clothes are a thing this season.
 A while ago, I wore a patched shirt on the blog that I had made myself.
-Since then I got several requests from my readers for a post on how to add patches to a shirt or jacket in a grown-up way.
-I always like when my readers ask for a specific subject.
-Thus, here is the post.
+Because several readers requested how to add patches to a shirt or jacket in a grown-up way, here is the tutorial including an infographic.

 over 50 years old fashion blogger in DIY patched shirt styled with a mesh net skirt